Police search for ‘armed and dangerous’ suspect in connection to Murrells Inlet bar shooting - NewsBreak

 GEORGETOWN COUNTY, S.C.
 (WPDE) — The Georgetown County Sheriffs Office is seeking help to find a suspect in a series of vehicle break-ins in the Andrews area.
 Deputies also say that the suspect is involved with the theft of the Infinity in the photo.
 Anyone with information about this...

-Murrells Inlet man pleads guilty to deadly shooting at Myrtle Beach Cookout
+S.C. man accused of killing 3 family members, including councilman, police say

 HORRY COUNTY, S.C.
-(WMBF) – A Murrells Inlet man pleaded guilty to a deadly shooting that took the life of a North Carolina man who was trying to protect two women.
-Niko Williams, 25, of Murrells Inlet, pleaded guilty to voluntary manslaughter and assault and battery of a high and aggravated nature before his trial was set to begin on Monday.

-Man accused of killing 3 family members, including Atlantic Beach town councilman, chief says

-HORRY COUNTY, S.C.
-(WMBF) – A 25-year-old man is accused of shooting and killing three of his family members in Richland and Horry counties.
-Matthew Dewitt was taken into custody after a search warrant was executed in Atlantic Beach on Monday afternoon.
+(WHNS/Gray News) - A 25-year-old man is accused of shooting and killing three of his family members in two South Carolina counties.
+Officials say Matthew Dewitt was taken into custody after a search warrant was executed at an apartment complex in Horry County Monday.
 It led to a heavy police presence and streets being closed off.
-The suspect was taken into custody at Dewitt Apartments.

-Suspect out on bond after car chase ends in crash, injuring passersby

-FLORENCE COUNTY, S.C.
-(WMBF) - A car chase in Florence County left innocent passersby injured, the Florence County Sheriff’s Office said.
-According to the report, officers with the FloCo Violent Crime Task Force attempted to make a traffic stop in Timmonsville Thursday when the driver of the vehicle fled.

 myhorrynews.com